Automatic Pro Reveals Hidden Data from Your Car

 What is also interesting to mention is that the new version also offers integration with online scripting service IFTTT.
 This is how you can create connections with other services, easily downloaded using the app.

-It is amazing to think about how much data the Automatic Pro can pull out of your car, as well as how much money you can save this way.
+It is amazing to think about how much data the this app can pull out of your car, as well as how much money you can save this way.
 This gadget pushes Internet of Things in the right direction, and it will be very interesting to see its further development.

 Subscribe to our weekly newsletter